michaelsmith1992/michaelsmith.github.io/README.md

 * We like [this book](http://wtf.tw/ref/duckett.pdf) which is great value for the investment.

-* This freely available online book [How to code in HTML and CSS](http://howtocodeinhtml.com/) is also very good.

 * Some good HTML5 cheatsheets are available [here](https://websitesetup.org/html5-cheat-sheet/)

 * A great place to try out anything like this is [Codepen](https://codepen.io/).
 You can make your own stuff ('pens'), but have a look at what other people are up to too - great for inspiration.